BEinCPPS/idas-opcua-agent/README.md

 ##IDAS OPC-UA Agent
-###HOW TO RUN THE IDAS OPC-UE AGENT AGAINST A LOCAL SIMULATED OPC-UE SERVER
+###HOW TO RUN THE IDAS OPC-UA AGENT AGAINST A LOCAL SIMULATED OPC-UA SERVER
 ###Pre-requisites
 A. Your project structure is as follows: <br/>
 ```